Evans Soligo: Playing career

-Soligo was not in Palermo's Serie A plan, on 21 July 2004, he was loaned back to Serie B for Triestina, 3 days before the pre–season camp.
-On 31 January 2005 he was loaned to fellow Serie B team Verona which aimed to promotion.
-But he just made 11 league appearances and the team missed the chance to enter the promotion playoffs by finished 1 point less than Ascoli, which Ascoli eventually promoted to Serie A due to Caso Genoa and bankrupt of Torino Calcio (and a new club Torino F.C. re–admitted to Serie B).
-That season also saw the bankruptcy of Salernitana Sport and Salernitana Calcio 1919 re-admitted to Serie C1, which Soligo left for the re–founded Salerno club.
+Soligo was not a part of the club's Serie A plans, and so on 21 July 2004, he was loaned to Serie B side Triestina, three days before the Rosanero's pre-season training camp.
+On 31 January 2005, he was loaned to fellow Serie B promotion hopefuls Verona.
+But he made just 11 league appearances, and the team missed the chance to enter the promotion play-offs when they finished 1 point behind Ascoli, who were eventually promoted to Serie A due to the Caso Genoa scandal and the bankruptcy of Torino Calcio (leading to Torino F.C.'s formation and subsequent reinstatement to Serie B).
+The 2005–06 season also saw the bankruptcy of Salernitana Sport (leading to Salernitana Calcio 1919's formation and subsequent reinstatement to Serie C1).

-With the southern Italy side for 5 seasons, he won the Serie C1 Group B championship with the team in 2008 and spent the last 2 seasons in Serie B. The team avoided relegation in 2009 by finishing 1 point ahead of Cittadella and Rimini, which was relegated after losing the playoffs.
-But after the team relegated again to Lega Pro Prima Divisione (ex–Serie C1 and later expelled), he joined Serie B side Vicenza on free transfer, returned to Veneto region after 5 years at Campania.
+Soligo remained with the southern Italian side for five seasons; he won the Serie C1 Group B championship with the team in 2008 and spent the last two seasons in Serie B. The team avoided the drop in 2009 by finishing 1 point ahead of relegated Cittadella and Rimini.
+But following the Salerno club's relegation to Lega Pro Prima Divisione (ex–Serie C1) and subsequent expulsion from the league, he joined Serie B side Vicenza on a free transfer, returning to the Veneto region after five years in Campania.

 In summer 2012, he moved to Paganese; in November 2013, he joined Delta Rovigo.
-After the signing season for the San Marino, the summer of 2015 was spent playing in Venezia.
+Soligo spent the 2014–15 season with San Marino Calcio; in summer 2015, however, he returned to his boyhood club, Venezia, after twelve years away.
+With the Arancio-nero-verde (Orange-black-and-green) side, he achieved back-to-back promotions: from Serie D to Serie C, and subsequently from Serie C to Serie B during the 2016–2017 season.
+Following the 2017–2018 season, he decided to retire from professional football.

 Coaching career

-After retirement, Soligo stayed at Venezia, working with the club in the youth sector.
+Following retirement, Soligo remained at Venezia, serving as assistant coach of the Primavera (under-19 side) during the 2019–2020 season.

+In June 2025, Soligo joined Filippo Inzaghi's coaching staff at Palermo as a technical collaborator.

-In June 2025, Soligo joined the coaching staff of Filippo Inzaghi at Palermo as a technical collaborator.
+In June 2025, Soligo joined Filippo Inzaghi's coaching staff at Palermo as a technical collaborator.